spatel03/covid202/week-13.md

-# Week 12: Preparing Data and CRUD Operations
+# Week 13: Options for the "Loading" phase of your RTL project.

 ## What To Do This Week